...And the Woman Clothed with the Sun: Flashbacks

 On the day he revealed his nature, Lecter (Mads Mikkelsen) comforts Abigail Hobbs (Kacey Rohl) and removes some of her blood.
 He then uses a compressor spray to spill her blood in the house, making it appear that she died.

 In another flashback, Lecter has a session with Abigail, using her father's corpse as a tool.
 Lecter claims that his father wanted to express when he slit her throat and she should do the same for him.
-Abigail then slits his father's throat, impressing Lecter.
+Abigail then slits her father's throat, impressing Lecter.

 On the night of the massacre at Lecter's house, Lecter receives Graham's (Hugh Dancy) warning.
 Lecter informs Abigail that they are waiting for Graham to arrive, although Abigail worries that they will be arrested.
 Lecter says they must protect each other, as she will "hunt" with him.

 Present day

 Graham visits Lecter for the first time in three years.
-Even though Graham does not want any more association with him, he wants his help in finding the "Tooth Fairy" serial killer, which he accepts to do.
+Even though Graham does not want any more association with him, he wants his help in finding the "Tooth Fairy" serial killer, which he accepts.

 Graham talks with Bloom (Caroline Dhavernas), who reveals that she is living with Margot Verger and they have a male child together, who will be the heir to Verger's fortune.
 Getting access to previous cases, Lecter deduces that the "Tooth Fairy" kills the families based on their lives and that he prefers to kill naked in order to "clean" himself with the new moon.
 Bloom later visits Lecter, warning him not to plan anything suspicious or she will revoke many of his privileges.
 After remembering a childhood moment, Francis Dolarhyde (Richard Armitage) starts hallucinating that he now has a dragon tail.

 Graham visits one of the houses where the "Tooth Fairy" committed murders, finding a Mahjong symbol for "red dragon" carved in a tree.
 He finds Freddie Lounds (Lara Jean Chorostecki), and he reprimands her for using photos of him without authorization and for suggesting that Graham and Lecter conspired in killing and fleeing.
-Lounds publishes the meeting between Lecter and Graham, with Dolarhyde reading the article.
-He later goes to a film developing lab to talk with a blind employee, Reba McClane (Rutina Wesley) and ask for a film.
-He decides to drive her home, where she asks him to touch his face but Dolarhyde declines.
+Lounds publishes the meeting between Lecter and Graham, and Dolarhyde reads the article.
+He later goes to a film developing lab to talk with a blind employee, Reba McClane (Rutina Wesley), and ask for a film.
+He decides to drive her home, where she asks him to let her touch his face, but Dolarhyde declines.

 Graham starts having nightmares where he views himself as the "Tooth Fairy".
-Crawford (Laurence Fishburne) visits Lecter at his cell, discussing Graham's case and Lecter expresses his displeasure with Crawford letting Graham work on the case.
-Later, Lecter receives a call from his "attorney", but is actually Dolarhyde.
-He feels delighted that Lecter took an interest on him and that the only important thing is what he is becoming.
+Crawford (Laurence Fishburne) visits Lecter at his cell to discuss Graham's case, and Lecter expresses his displeasure with Crawford letting Graham work on the case.
+Later, Lecter receives a call from his "attorney", but it is actually Dolarhyde.
+He says that he feels delighted that Lecter took an interest in him and that the only important thing is what he is becoming.
 When Lecter asks what he is becoming, Dolarhyde replies "The Great Red Dragon".